sydney-birch/Ectopleura_Population_genetics/README.md

-# *Ectopleura* Population Genetic Study - Overview
+# *Ectopleura* Population Genomics Study - Overview
 This repository contains the ddRAD analysis of three *Ectopleura* populations for my NSF PRFB study.
 This repository also includes the code for the behavioral analysis and the correlational analysis.

 ## Study Info and Sample structure